-The government has not used farmers’ producer organizations (FPOs) to reach out to lockdown-affected smallholder farmers even though they are direct channels to them, says Prasanna Rao, Managing Director and CEO of Arya Collateral Management Services.
+The government has not used farmers’ producer organizations (FPOs) to reach out to lockdown-affected smallholder farmers even though they are direct channels to them, says Prasanna Rao, Managing Director and CEO of Arya Collateral Warehousing Services.
 The company says it spoke to 92 FPOs soon after the lockdown came into effect on 24 March and again in the third week of May.

 Two-thirds of the FPOs said their business was highly impacted by the lockdown.
 Nearly half of them reported a shortage of finance.
 Eleven of the 18 FPOs engaged in growing and marketing vegetables said their sales had declined by 35 percent compared to last year.
 A breakdown in logistics, fall in demand and shortage of finance were the reasons cited for the adverse impact on their businesses.

 A little more than half of the FPOs took initiatives to make their members aware of the covid-19 epidemic.
 They explained the need for social distancing; a few of them distributed masks.
 But they were not the go-to institutions for local administrations.
 Only four FPOs were contacted by district authorities; three of them were from Amravati in Maharashtra.

 The FPOs spoken to have an average membership of 828 and their average annual turnover was Rs 1.30 crore.